Master of Science in Engineering Management

 Prerequisite: Enrollment in the program or at least the second semester of graduate study.

-ENME 615: Product Development
+ENMG 615: Product Development

 This course will address the methods and processes for developing new products, defining market opportunities, product planning, product design and manufacturing.
 Topics covered will include market research and collecting user requirements, translation of user needs into product specifications, prototyping/market testing to evaluate product concepts, product design, manufacturing planning, and product launch.
 This should be the first course a student takes in the certificate program.